-Effective internal information flows are a key element in Intesa Sanpaolo's organisation and corporate governance: they enable the proper fulfilment of the duties of the Board of Directors, the Board-appointed Committees and the Management Control Committee, as well as the fulfilment of the obligations imposed by the applicable regulations and proper interaction with the corporate Departments.
+Effective information flows among the Bodies and within the same are a key element in Intesa Sanpaolo's organisation and corporate governance.
+Indeed, they enable the proper fulfilment of the duties of the Board of Directors, the Board-appointed Committees and the Management Control Committee, as well as the fulfilment of the obligations imposed by the applicable regulations and proper interaction with the Corporate Structures and the achievement of management efficiency and control effectiveness objectives.

 In this regard, the Articles of Association and the Regulations of the Board and the Committees contain provisions aimed at ensuring these objectives as well as more effective coordination and full liaison between the same Bodies.
-In particular, the Board Regulations contain a specific "Document on information flows between Corporate Bodies and to Corporate Bodies", which forms an integral part thereof and summarises the necessary exchanges of information between the Board of Directors, the Management Control Committee, other Committees, the Managing Director and the Bank's Departments.
+In particular, the Board Regulations contain a specific "Document on information flows between Corporate Bodies and to Corporate Bodies", which forms an integral part thereof and summarises the necessary exchanges of information between the Board of Directors, the Management Control Committee, other Committees, the Managing Director and the Bank's Structures.